lerna-stack/akka-entity-replication/docs/implementation_guide.md

 # Implementation Guide

+---
+**Warning**

+This API is no longer actively improved.
+We will focus to develop [Typed API](./typed/implementation_guide.md).
+It is not recommended using this API to build new applications.

+---

 akka-entity-replication supports *Event Sourcing* and *Command Query Responsibility Segregation* (CQRS).
 There are differences between command side implementation and query side implementation, which we will discuss in the respective chapters.

 ## Command Side